 The UK government has reached an agreement with the EU that will protect the rights of EU citizens and their family members living in the UK.

 If you’re a European Union (EU), European Economic Area (EEA) or Swiss citizen, you and your family will be able to apply to get either settled or pre-settled status.
 Those who already have five years continuous lawful resident in the UK will be eligible for settled status.
 Others will be able to remain in the UK to build-up five years' continuous residence provided they apply for pre-settled status.

-Kingston is one of the local authorities supporting EU, EEA and Swiss citizens complete the ID verification part of the process.
+Kingston is one of the local authorities offering EU, EEA and Swiss citizens free advice and support to complete the ID verification part of the process.

 The Government has created an employer's toolkit with advice and information to support EU citizens and their families to apply to the EU settlement scheme.

 For further information about the potential impact on businesses, what support is available and proposals for how Brexit should be approached from a business perspective see:

 - Federation of Small Businesses